aedan-chiari/dagster/README.md

 - Check firewall/antivirus isn't blocking port 587

 **Schedule not running**: Make sure to enable the schedule in the Dagster UI under "Automation"

+**Asset check errors (FileNotFoundError)**:
+- Asset checks require the corresponding assets to be materialized first
+- If you see errors about missing `.parquet` files, materialize the assets for those partitions before running checks
+- In the UI, select specific partitions to materialize rather than trying to run all partitions at once
+- Asset checks will only run successfully on partitions that have been materialized